 Authorization for APIs to read Microsoft 365 usage reports

 Reports data that is accessible via the Microsoft Graph reports API is sensitive.
-In particular, Microsoft 365 usage reports are protected by both permissions and Azure Active Directory (Azure AD) roles.
+In particular, Microsoft 365 usage reports are protected by both permissions and Microsoft Entra roles.
 The information in this article applies to the reports API that reads Microsoft 365 usage reports.

 The APIs to read Microsoft 365 usage reports support two types of authorization: